-Every chocolate maker’s process is slightly different: grinding media, air exposure, times, temperatures, aging… there are so many variables to tweak!
-Our small-batch process is unique to our company, as a lot of our equipment is designed and built onsite by owner, Dan Rattigan (most of the chocolate equipment on the market is made for the huge, global players).
+Every chocolate-maker’s process is slightly different: grinding media, air exposure, times, temperatures, aging… there are so many variables to tweak!
+Our small-batch process is unique to our company, and continues to evolve as we learn and grow as chocolate-makers.
 Suffice it to say, we are driven by our principles to make the best chocolate we can, with intention and integrity at every step.
-Below we expound briefly on how we do things.
-For more information, you really ought to schedule a factory tour!

-Cacao grows in the humid tropics, so we spend a good deal of time in Central and South America hunting for smart, responsible farmers with high quality cacao.
+Cacao grows in the humid tropics, so we spend a good deal of time in Central and South America building relationships with knowledgeable farmers who grow high-quality, sustainably produced cacao.
 We nurture those relationships and negotiate mutually beneficial terms, which we hope will encourage future generations to continue the agricultural traditions of their communities, with pride and prosperity.
 Currently, we source primarily from Perú, Nicaragua, Costa Rica and Guatemala.

-We presently roast our cacao beans in convection ovens – strong air currents keep temperatures even across the beans.
-We primarily roast slowly and at low temperatures, allowing us to detect each cacao origin’s best traits with frequent sensory analysis of aroma and taste.
-Beyond developing aroma and taste, roasting is important because it helps separate the husk from the nib, and removes any residual moisture from the beans.
+We presently roast our cacao in convection ovens – strong air currents keep temperatures even across the seeds.
+We primarily roast slowly and at low temperatures, allowing us to highlight each origin’s best traits with frequent sensory analysis of aroma and flavor.
+Beyond developing new flavors, roasting is important because it helps separate the husk from the nib, and removes both residual moisture and undesirable volatile compounds from the beans.
 The primary mechanism is a set of non-enzymatic browning processes, collectively known as Maillard Reactions, where proteins are broken down into free aminos and recombined in the presence of a reducing sugar.
 The best known examples are the crust of bread and browning of butter.

 In granite horizontal grinders (akin to an older machine, called a melangeur), we grind the milled nib until they liquefy into what is called “chocolate liquor.”
-Once the paste is made, sugar and other ingredients (depending on the recipe, our 100% bar is nothing but cacao!) are mixed and ground together.
-We then use a granite 2-Roll Refiner to improve particle size uniformity, in turn increasing the consistency and smoothness of our chocolate.
-Further particle and flavor refinement occurs in the grinders for many hours, up to 2 days!
+Once the liquor is made, sugar and other ingredients (depending on the recipe, our 100% bar is nothing but cacao!) are mixed and ground together.
+Further particle and flavor refinement occurs in the grinders for many hours, up to 3 consecutive days!

 Tempering is a process whereby chocolate is constantly agitated while manipulating the temperature in a set order in order to encourage development of the 2nd most compact, stable form of cacao butter crystal.
 Once solidified, this will gradually transform into the most stable form, Form VI.
-Well-tempered chocolate will have an audible snap when broken, melts slowly and smoothly in your mouth, and has a beautiful sheen on the exterior.
-The chocolate is then poured into custom molds, vibrated to remove air pockets, and cooled in a homemade cooling cabinet (essentially an insulated closet with air conditioning…Dan really likes to build stuff). > Once crystallized and set, we unmold the bars, inspect for blemishes, and pass them to our packaging crew.
+Well-tempered chocolate will have an audible snap when broken, melts slowly and evenly in your mouth, and has a beautiful sheen on the exterior.
+The chocolate is then poured into custom moulds, vibrated to remove air pockets, and cooled in a homemade cooling cabinet (essentially an insulated closet with air conditioning…Dan really likes to build stuff).
+Once crystallized and set, we demould the bars, inspect for blemishes, and pass them to our packaging crew.